enveng-group/fork-web-app/.github/copilot-instructions.md

 - Data oriented design is preferred over object oriented design.
 - I dont want improvements, please only review and check they integrate well (consolidate) and cover the basic use-case functionality with simplicity without conflicts and duplication (cleanup code).
 - Never overcomplicate the code generated.
+- Ensure all files use **ISO-8859-1** encoding:
+    - Set encoding to ISO-8859-1 (Latin-1) for all source files.
+    - Avoid UTF-8 or other Unicode encodings.
+    - Use only ASCII-compatible characters where possible.
+    - For web files:
+        - HTML: Use `content="text/html; charset=ISO-8859-1"` in meta tags.
+        - CSS: Ensure all files are saved in ISO-8859-1 encoding.
+        - JavaScript: Use only ISO-8859-1 compatible characters.
+    - For C source files:
+        - Use only ISO-8859-1 compatible characters in strings and comments.
+        - Avoid Unicode escape sequences.
+    - For build and configuration files:
+        - Makefiles: Use ISO-8859-1 encoding.
+        - Shell scripts: Use ISO-8859-1 encoding with `LANG=C` locale.
+        - Configuration files: Save in ISO-8859-1 format.
     - Keep generated code as simple and straightforward as possible.
     - Avoid complex control structures and nested loops.
 - For web development, following a mobile-first approach is preferred.